 Variables are used in almost all computer program and VBA is no different.
 It’s a good practice to declare a variable at the beginning of the procedure.
 It is not necessary, but it helps to identify the nature of the content (text, data, numbers, etc.)

 Variables are specific values that are stored in a computer memory or storage system.
 Later, you can use that value in code and execute.
 The computer will fetch that value from the system and show in the output.
-Each variable must be given a name.
+Each of the Excel VBA variable types must be given a name.

 To name the variable in VBA, you need to follow the following rules.

 - It must be less than 255 characters